dmfrodrigues/feup-plog-tp1/README.md

 Because we believe we could miss out on some cases where it would be more reasonable to consider action 2 first, we implemented a similar predicate `choose_move_2(+GameState, +Turn, +Level, +N, -Move, -Value)`, which is in all similar to `choose_move_1` but it starts by getting all moves that differ in action 2, and at step 4 expand into all possible moves by varying the first action.
 We expect it to have a complexity similar to `choose_move_1`.

+These two predicates are used to implement `choose_move(+GameState, +Turn, +Level, +N, -Move)`.

 ## Conclusions

+This was a challenging project, due not only to the fact it uses Prolog which greatly differs from imperative programming, but also because the [nature of this game](#computer-move) made it very distinct from other board games since in this game a turn has two actions and not one as usual.

+<!-- TODO -->

 ### Parallel programming

-This was a challenging project, due not only to the fact it uses Prolog which greatly differs from imperative programming, but also because the [nature of this game](#computer-move) made it very distinct from other board games since in this game a turn has two actions and not one as usual.

 Prolog programs can very much benefit from parallel programming; however, SICStus Prolog does not support parallel programming out-of-the-box.
 Nevertheless, one can possibly implement some predicates to perform parallel programming by using the `process` library to create and manage processes.

-<!-- TODO -->

 ## Bibliography